 Nikolaiviertel (Nicolai Quarter) is the oldest neighbourhood in Berlin.
 You can stroll through medieval alleys, look for original handcrafts and drink tea at one of the small cafés.

-Highlights are the romanesque Nicolai Church from the beginning of the 13th century, the baroque Knoblauchhaus, a museum where you can see the former bourgeois lifestyle of Berlin, as well as the Ephraim Palais.
+Highlights are the romanesque Nicolai Church from the beginning of the 13th century, the baroque Knoblauchhaus, a museum where you can see the former bourgeois lifestyle of Berlin, as well as the Ephraim Palais, which is the town museum.

 Do not forget to try a Cupcake at Tigertörtchen.